lwoodson/lwoodson.github.io/_posts/2015-04-18-practical-machine-learning-for-the-uninitiated.md

 to a company or the public at large.
 Learning machine learning and how to properly apply it to a domain, however, can be challenging.
-You will need to develop a knowledge of the fundamentals of machine learning, but do not need to be a compsci, math or statistics guru to employ it.
+You will need to develop a knowledge of the fundamentals of machine learning, but do not need to be a computer science, math or statistics guru to employ it.
 Leverage existing libs or services, and then focus your efforts on finding the meaningful data within the domain, both obvious and obscure, that will allow satisfactory results to  be achieved.